niklasramo/mezr/README.md

 ### .offset()

 Returns the element's "offsets", which in practice means the vertical and horizontal distance between the element's northwest corner and the document's northwest corner.
-The edgeLayer argument controls which layer (core, padding, scroll, border, margin) of the element is considered as the edge of the element for the calculations.
-For example, if the edgeLayer was set to 1 or "padding" the element's margins and borders would be added to the offsets.
+The edge argument controls which layer (content, padding, scroll, border, margin) of the element is considered as the edge of the element for the calculations.
+For example, if the edge was set to 1 or "padding" the element's margins and borders would be added to the offsets.

 **Syntax**

-`mezr.offset( el [, edgeLayer ] )`
+`mezr.offset( el [, edge ] )`

 **Parameters**

 * **el** &nbsp;&mdash;&nbsp; *element / window / document*
   * Accepts any DOM element, the document object or the window object.
-* **edgeLayer** &nbsp;&mdash;&nbsp; *boolean*
+* **edge** &nbsp;&mdash;&nbsp; *boolean*
-  * Defines which layer (core, padding, scroll, border, margin) of the element is considered as its outer edge.
+  * Defines which edge (content, padding, scroll, border, margin) of the element is considered as its outer edge.
   * Default: `"border"`
+  * Allowed values: `"content"`, `"padding"`, `"scroll"`, `"border"`, `"margin"`.
   * This argument has no effect for `window` and `document`.
-  * The edge can be described with a number or a string, here are the possible values:
-    * `"core"` or `0`: Inner height.
-    * `"padding"` or `1`: "core" + top/bottom paddings.
-    * `"scroll"` or `2`: "padding" + horizontal scrollbar's height (if it exists).
-    * `"border"` or `3`: "scroll" + top/bottom borders.
-    * `"margin"` or `4`: "border" + top/bottom margins (only positive margins).
   * Note that `"padding"` and `"scroll"` values produce identical results.
 The `"scroll"` value is only allowed here in order to make this method work in sync with [`.width()`](#width) and [`.height()`](#height) methods.

 **Returns** &nbsp;&mdash;&nbsp; *object*